JingchaoZhang/JingchaoZhang.github.io/_posts/2023-09-24_AMLFS in AzHOP.md

 - vnet peering between the storage account and azhop
 - Create AMLFS with blob integration
 - Update azhop network security group (NSG)
-- Add AMLFS to cluster init (optional blob via blob fuse)
+- Add AMLFS to cluster init (optional blob storage mount via blobfuse)

 Note: This solution is currently portal based.
 Many of the following steps can be automated in the future using Terraform and Anisble.